 With its unparalled natural and built environment, Denver offers a strong housing market, enviable lifestyle options, one of the fastest-growing economies in the country and award-winning multimodal transportation that attracts employers and employees to this place.

 Taking nothing for granted, Denver’s desire to continually improve pulses forward.
 Not finding the data you seek here?
-Email Turid Nagel-Casebolt or call her at 720-913-1623.
+Email John Hill or call him at 720-913-1611.

 Denver prizes its diverse economy both for its robust growth but also as an increasingly significant bulwark against the historic "boom and bust" patterns.
 Our major industry clusters are aerospace, broadcast and telecommunications, healthcare & wellness, financial services, bioscience, energy, and IT-software.
 We generally follow the national trend of our fastest-growing sector being healthcare, although it is other sectors, namely high tech and energy, that more accurately define Denver's enviable edge.
 For example, in April 2015, announcing its expansion to new offices in downtown Denver, Comcast cited that Denver offers one of the nation's largest clusters of the internet and telecommunications services industry.